Is It Possible to Download Files Directly to Google Drive?

 2. Download to Google Drive with "Copy" and "Paste"

+This way is proper for downloading files to Google Drive from another cloud drive.
 First of all, add the source cloud drive to MultCloud using the same steps as adding Google Drive above.

 Then, go to the source cloud drive and find the target file.
 Right-click the file and select "Copy".